hyssostech/sketch-thru-plan-sdk-net/quickstart/README.md

 ## Running the  sample

 * Build the app using Visual Studio Code or Community
-* Start STP and then launch the quickstart app
+* Start STP and then launch the quickstart app - STP needs to be running so that the app can connect
 * A connection to the STP server is established and a form is displayed.
 If an error message is displayed, verify that STP is running on the server at the address and port configured above, and that the port is not being blocked by a firewall
 * Enter symbols by sketching and speaking, for example:
     * Sketch a point (or small line) and speak "Infantry Company", or "Recon Platoon", or "Stryker Brigade"